Retatrutide

 • Retatrutide is an investigational triple agonist (GLP-1 + GIP + glucagon) developed by Eli Lilly.

-• The glucagon receptor activation is unique to retatrutide and may increase energy expenditure beyond what dual agonists achieve.
+• The glucagon receptor activation is unique to retatrutide and may increase energy expenditure through thermogenesis.

 • Retatrutide is NOT FDA-approved and is only available through clinical trials.